Rouge by Comme des Garçons

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Rouge is a popular perfume by Comme des Garçons for women and men and was released in 2020.
+A popular perfume by Comme des Garçons for women and men, released in 2020.
 The scent is earthy-spicy.
 It is being marketed by Puig.

 Pronunciation